 Drivers are often taking managing job positions, so expect them to be dominant and controlling.
-They’re the decisive type, and they like to make decisions fast, but they’re not very detail-oriented.
+They’re the decisive type, and they like to make a decision fast, but they’re not very detail-oriented.

-Drivers are visionaries that see the big picture and all the goals that have to be achieved to get there.
-They don’t like to analyse too much and prefer to make a decision, even if it’s a bad one.
+Drivers are visionaries who see the big picture and all the goals that have to be achieved to get there.
+They don’t like to analyze too much and prefer to make a decision quickly, even if it’s a bad one.

-Driver’s strengths are that they’re very disciplined, independent and productive.
+The driver’s strengths are that they’re very disciplined, independent, productive and confident.
 They’re decisive, and they get things done, no matter what.
 Drivers are willing to take the risk even at the cost of failure as in their eyes inaction is much worse than a one-time mistake.